-Bursztyn, Egorov and Jensen (2016) build on this experiment, but focus on identifying separate mechanisms behind image concerns.
-In particular, they examine whether students act to avoid stigma associated with high effort or stigma associated with revealing low ability.
-In particular, they add a lottery to a similar experiment as Bursztyn and Jensen (2015), so that students who sign up for an SAT preparatory package only win the package with some probability (25 or 75 percent; though in the "public" condition, students believe the choice to sign up will be revealed regardless of whether they win).
-The experiment adds an SAT diagnostic test score that is also believed to be made public in the public condition if the student wins the prep package and uses it, thus potentially revealing ability.
-They find that in a lower income, high minority share school, when the sign up decision is public, students are more likely to sign up when the probability of winning the course is higher.
-The interpretation is that if students are going to incur a stigma cost just by signing up, they will be more likely to sign up when the likelihood of winning is greater.
+Bursztyn et al. (2017a) build on this experiment but focus on identifying separate mechanisms behind image concerns.
+In particular, they examine two distinct types of stigma: one associated with exerting high effort and the other with revealing low ability.
+To test these two mechanisms, they add a lottery to an experiment similar to that of Bursztyn & Jensen (2015), so that students who sign up for an SAT preparatory package only win the package with some probability (either 25% or 75%, although in the public condition, students believe the choice to sign up will be revealed regardless of whether they win).
+The experiment adds an SAT diagnostic test score that students in the public condition are told will be revealed to peers if the student wins the prep package and uses it, potentially revealing ability.
+They find that in a lower income, high minority share school, when the sign-up decision is public, students are more likely to sign up when the probability of winning the course is higher.
+Their interpretation is that if students are going to incur a stigma cost just by signing up, then they will be more likely to sign up when the likelihood of winning is greater.
 By contrast, in a higher income, lower minority share school, students are less likely to sign up when the chances of winning the package are greater.
-The interpretation here is that if students face stigma for being low ability, then low ability students can sign up for the course, which reflects positively on ability, without much of a risk of winning the package and having their ability revealed.
-And as above, the results are strongest for those students who think being popular is more important.
-Further, the authors elicit measures of ω_j for the two schools; in particular, focusing on ability as one relevant type that students maybe be concerned with, they find that the schools differ greatly in whether being high ability is important for being popular in that school.
-And it is in the school with the greater ω_j for ability, the higher income, lower minority share school, that sign up is greater in the public setting when the likelihood of winning (and thus having ability revealed) is lower.
+The interpretation here is that if low ability is stigmatized, then low-ability students, who would like to sign up for the course because doing so in general reflects positively on ability, will be less likely to sign up when there is a greater risk of actually winning the package and having their ability revealed to others.
+As above, the results are strongest for those students who think being popular is more important.
+Furthermore, the authors elicit measures of ω_i for the two schools; in particular, by focusing on ability as one relevant type that students may be concerned with, they find that the schools differ greatly in whether having high ability is important for being popular in that school.
+And it is in the school with the greater ω_i for ability, i.e., the higher income, lower minority share school, that the sign-up rate is greater in the public setting when the likelihood of winning (and thus having ability revealed) is lower.

-Bursztyn et al. (2016a) provide evidence suggesting that single women might face tradeoffs created by different incentives in the labor and dating markets.
-Some actions that help them in the labor market might hurt them in the dating market, because these actions signal that they are "acting male."
-The authors find that in a survey to be used by students' career advisers, single, female MBA students under-report their financial ambitions, their willingness to have longer work hours and to travel for work, and some of their personality traits (such as ambition and leadership in day-to-day interactions) when they believe that their classmates will observe their choice.
+In another setting, Bursztyn et al. (2017c) provide evidence suggesting that single women might face trade-offs created by different incentives in the labor and dating markets.
+Some actions that help them in the labor market might hurt them in the dating market because these actions signal that they are "acting male."
+The authors find that, in a survey to be used by students' career advisers, single female MBA students underreport their financial ambitions, their willingness to have longer work hours and to travel for work, and some of their personality traits (such as ambition and leadership in day-to-day interactions) when they believe that their classmates will observe their choice.
 These effects are much weaker among married female students (who do not feel the need to signal to both markets) and are not present among male students.